 Remote work is freedom.
 Work from a cafe, from home, from another country.
 But that freedom comes with a trade-off: the security your office IT team used to handle is now your responsibility.

-In 2024, 55% of ransomware infections came through VPN appliances and 31% through remote desktop (Japan National Police Agency report).
-Remote work environments are a primary attack vector.
+In the first half of 2024, 47% of ransomware infections came through VPN appliances and 36% through remote desktop, accounting for about 83% combined (Japan National Police Agency report).
+Remote work environments are a primary attack vector — and IBM's 2025 Cost of a Data Breach Report found that breaches involving remote work factors still cost significantly more than average.

 Risks Unique to Remote Work